GraphIt-DSL/GraphIt-DSL.github.io/language.md

 ## Variables
-Variables are declared in function bodies or in the global scope using the `var` keyword.
+Variables are declared in function bodies not in the global scope using the `var` keyword.
 The following example declares an integer variable named `foo`:

 ```